 - Dice onion.

 - In a stockpot over medium-high heat, sauté onion for 7-8 minutes.
 (I use 3 Tbsp. water/broth for no-oil sauté method.
-Add a splash more as needed to prevent sticking.)
+Add more as needed to prevent sticking.)

 - Meanwhile, dice bell peppers and mince garlic.